sderosiaux/real-time-apps-example/README.md

 # real-time-apps-example

+Let's try to resume what real time applications are good at:

 - Personalized search: personal ranking and scores
 - Personalized offers: offering personal deals
 - Dynamic pricing: according to stock, trends, personal and competitive contexts